Skip to content

 @Test

-// retrieve the array of the 7 candidate lists from the database
+// the table of 7 candidate lists is retrieved as a base

-// calculate the seats won by each list
+// the seats obtained by each list are calculated

 // temporary